bytebeamio/uplink/examples/rpi/updates/app_update_rollback/README.md

 # App update with rollback feature

 This update basically replaces the existing binary on the system with the binary uploaded on the Bytebeam cloud.
-In this example, it is assumed that the app is part of systemd.
+In this example,the app is expected to be part of systemd.
 The app basically prints the string "Hello from Bytebeam" every 3 seconds. [app_update_rollback.sh](app_update_rollback.sh) has the logic of replacing the old app, with the new one.
 By default the app is assumed to be in the folder /usr/local/bin.
-This is configurable in update.sh script.
+This is configurable in updater script.
 If the new app doesn't work as expected, it is replaced with the older working version of the app.

-## update.sh
+## updater
-[update.sh](update.sh) is the wrapper script for app_update_rollback script.
-Using update.sh script we can configure several parameters such as
+[updater](updater) is the wrapper script for app_update_rollback script.
+Using updater script we can configure several parameters such as
 * Port number
 * App name